19NK19/Simon-Game/README.md

-# Simon-Game is an Digital Verson of Simon is an electronic game of short-term memory skill invented by Ralph H. Baer and Howard J. Morrison,
+# Simon-Game is an Digital Verson of Simon an electronic game of short-term memory skill invented by Ralph H. Baer and Howard J. Morrison,
+Created With The help of Html,Css and Java Script.
 The Game has four colored buttons(Boxs), each producing a particular tone when it is pressed or activated by the Mouse .
 A round in the game consists of the Boxs lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
 As the game progresses, the number of buttons to be pressed increases.